British rock and roll: Emergence and development

 The initial response of the British music industry was to attempt to produce exact copies of American records.
 These were often recorded with session musicians and, even if note perfect, lacked the energy and spontaneity that characterised American rock and roll.
 They were often fronted by teen idols co-opted in an attempt to break into the suddenly emerging youth market.
 More grassroots British rock and rollers soon began to appear, many of them out of the declining skiffle craze, including Wee Willie Harris (usually credited as the first) and Tommy Steele, who proved the most successful of this first wave, and one of the first to be tagged as "the British Elvis".
 He reached the Top 20 with "Rock with the Caveman" and number 1 with "Singing the Blues" in 1956.
 Another response was to treat rock and roll as a joke – "Bloodnok's Rock and Roll Call", recorded by The Goons, reached number 3 in the chart in late 1956.

 The bland, jokey, or wholly imitative style of much British rock and roll in this period meant that the American product remained dominant.
 However, this process was important in the orientation of the British record industry towards the youth market and group based music in general.
-In 1958, Britain produced its first "authentic" rock and roll song and star, when Cliff Richard and the Drifters reached number 2 in the chart with "Move It", which managed to combine a bluesy rock and roll riff with respectable lyrics and attitude.
+In 1958, Britain produced its first "authentic" rock and roll song and star, when Cliff Richard and The Drifters (Not the US vocal group) reached number 2 in the chart with "Move It", which managed to combine a bluesy rock and roll riff with respectable lyrics and attitude.

 The success of "Move It" was partly due to an appearance on Independent Television's Oh Boy!
 (1958–9).
 This followed the BBC's tentative first attempt at youth music programming, Six-Five Special (1957–58), with a much more music-orientated show that did much to promote the careers of British rock and rollers like Marty Wilde, Johnny Gentle, Vince Eager, Adam Faith and Duffy Power, all managed by Larry Parnes who also gave them their stage names.